kristinemlarson/gnssrefl/docs/pages/signal_issues.md

 ## GPS L5

 Another great signal.
 I love it.
-That is all.
+It does have a high chipping rate, which is relevant (i.e. bad) for reflectomtry from very tall sites.

 ## Aliasing